tartley/tartley.github.io/posts/doomsday-clock.md

 I was especially pleased with the quiet, understated places Doomsday Clock goes with *Mothman's*, back-story.
 The character in *Watchmen* was little more than a punchline, recurring throwaway references to mental instability and alcoholism.
 But here we see him fully-fleshed out.
-Like all-but-one of the *Watchmen* heroes, bereft of any magical superhuman powers, but still able to pull off entirely unexpected and superhuman-seeming stunts, merely by virtue of possessing their own unique kinds of extreme mental or emotional
+Like the rest of the *Watchmen* heroes, bereft of any magical superhuman powers, but still able to pull off entirely unexpected and superhuman-seeming stunts, merely by virtue of possessing their own unique kinds of extreme mental or emotional